Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: The Multilingual HowTo100M Dataset

 \section{The Multilingual HowTo100M Dataset}

 As large-scale pre-training has been shown important in recent NLP and vision-language models, we construct the~\textbf{Multilingual HowTo100M} dataset (Multi-HowTo100M) to facilitate research in multilingual multimodal learning.
-The original HowTo100M~\citep{ht100m} dataset is a large-scale video collection of 1.2 million instructional videos (138 million clips) on YouTube, along with their automatic speech recognition (ASR) transcriptions as the subtitles.
-For each video in HowTo100M, we collect the multilingual subtitles provided by YouTube, which either consist of user-generated subtitles or those generated by Google ASR and Translate in the absence of user-generated ones.
+The original HowTo100M~\citep{ht100m} dataset is a large-scale video collection of 1.2 million instructional videos (around 138 million clips/segments) on YouTube, along with their automatic speech recognition (ASR) transcriptions as the subtitles.
+For each video in HowTo100M, we crawl and collect the multilingual subtitles provided by YouTube, which either consist of user-generated subtitles or those generated by Google ASR and Translate in the absence of user-generated ones.
 Essentially, we collect video subtitles in 9 languages: English (\textit{en}), German (\textit{de}), French (\textit{fr}), Russian (\textit{ru}), Spanish (\textit{es}), Czech (\textit{cz}), Swahili (\textit{sw}), Chinese (\textit{zh}), Vietnamese (\textit{vi}).

-At the time of dataset collection, there are 1.1 million videos available, each with subtitles in 7-9 languages.
+At the time of dataset collection (May 2020), there are 1.1 million videos available, each with subtitles in 7-9 languages.
+The video length ranges from 1 minute to more than 20 minutes.
 We utilize Multi-HowTo100M for multilingual multimodal pre-training to exploit the weak supervision from large-scale multilingual text-video data.
-Please refer to the supplementary material for more details.
+In Fig.~\ref{fig:dataset_vis}, we provide a visualization of few instances sampled in Multi-HowTo100M with the corresponding video frame, timestamp, and transcriptions in different languages.
+Please refer to Appendix for more details and dataset statistics.